EminDeveloper/Flask-Framework/Flask_Quick_Start/flaskhttpmethods/README.md

-# Flask HTTP methods, handle GET & POST requests
+# Flask Framework - Flask HTTP methods, handle GET & POST requests

 So, this article is about how we deal with GET and POST requests in Flask using Python.